victorgz/lwc-scv-recording/README.md

     <img align="center" alt="Recording Start" src="./assets/component_visibility.png" />
 </div>

-- The component also leverages the Service Cloud Toolkit API, to render the markup only when the callconnected component is triggered
+- The component also leverages the Service Cloud Toolkit API, to render the markup only when the callconnected event is triggered

   - Because of the Agent whisper flow, when the agent accepts the call (event: callaccepted) the whisper flow happens but the call is not connected yet.
 At this point, trying to interact with the recording will return an error.